 You'll be redirected back to the Billing details page once your subscription for Atlassian Access has been processed successfully.

 If you are paying for existing Atlassian cloud products and services, you still need to add your billing details for Atlassian Access in the billing section of your organization.

-Manage your unique billable Atlassian Access users
+Manage users that count towards your Atlassian Access bill

 Disable a user's Atlassian account